 9. Ice Spikes Spectacle

 From January to March, ice spikes which are upside-down icicles will appear in some spots in Hokkaido.
 It’s rarely seen in the other areas of Japan, so if you want to see something special, visit the popular cave where you can see the amazing ice spikes spectacle!

 Walking in the snow with a snowshoe will be required and it’s highly recommended to take a tour by a professional guide when you visit the cave.
 Especially the cave in Otaki, it is one of the most popular ones to visit, but the snowfield you will cross on the way is private property and it’s forbidden to enter without permission.
 Take an official tour in order to travel smoothly,

 Nature in Hokkaido offers you a vast sky full of shining stars.
 The recommended spot for stargazing is Akan Mashu National Park which is one of the most beautiful national parks in Hokkaido.
 The Lake Mashu First Observatory is the best spot for overlooking the lake, and also for a breathtaking view of the stars!
 Let’s see how many shooting stars you can spot there!

-No matter when you go to Hokkaido, there’s fun to be had, but in the wintertime, it offers unique experiences.
+No matter when you go to Hokkaido, there’s fun to be had, but it offers unique experiences in the wintertime.
 If you’re a fan of cold weather activities, there’s no better place for a vacation than Hokkaido!